QwikDev/qwik/starters/adapters/vercel-serverless/README.md

-## Vercel Edge
+## Vercel Serverless

-This starter site is configured to deploy to [Vercel Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions), which means it will be rendered at an edge location near to your users.
+This starter site is configured to deploy to [Vercel Serverless Functions](https://vercel.com/docs/functions), which means it will be rendered at an edge location near to your users.
+Vercel supports two runtimes: Edge and Serverless.
+The Edge runtime is lightweight and web-compatible, while the Serverless runtime is based on Node.js.

 ## Installation